 How will no-fault divorce work?

-The announcement means that couples will no longer have to agree to be separated for two years, or have proof of their partner being at fault, in order to file for divorce.
+The announcement regaring no-fault divorce means that couples will no longer have to agree to be separated for two years, or have proof of their partner being at fault, in order to file for divorce.
+To apply for divorce, one party to the marriage will simply have to state that it has irretrievably broken down.
 Only one person needs to desire the divorce, and their spouse will not be able to refuse the application.

 Being able to apply for a no-fault divorce will spare couples the emotional stress and strain of finding blame for an unreasonable behaviour petition or when they can’t, or don’t want to, wait two years to divorce on the grounds of separation or five years if they do not have the consent of the other spouse.

-The expected new law will allow one spouse or joint couple, to make a statement of irretrievable breakdown, legally removing the element of blame.
+The new no-fault divorce law will allow one spouse or joint couple, to make a statement of irretrievable breakdown, legally removing the element of blame.
 The ability for one spouse to contest a divorce if the other wants one, will also be removed.

 Seeking expert advice

-The effects of divorce are often felt across families and the wider community, so the new legislation will be a welcome change for the many Asian couples that wish to separate amicably.
+The effects of divorce are often felt across families and the wider community, so the new no-fault divorce legislation will be a welcome change for the many Asian couples that wish to separate amicably.

 However, until then, it is important that couples understand the current divorce laws, how the process is expected to change, and what the new rules might mean for them.